jdsantelicesl/carpoolNative/Instructions.md

 - [X] Add mutiple account creation protections to backend.
 Fixed empty profile bug.
 - [X] Convert email to lower on backend
 - [X] log out users on bad access token (not refresh), that is not expired
+- [ ] fix pfp refresh on all instances

+# Features to add
+- [x] Confetti animation on post
+- [ ] Make rides for multiple days
+- [ ] Suggest ride to user if it matches for at least 1 day
+- [ ] Auto delete ride after user joins a similar one

 ## Get started